-Openreach have recently announced that Cirencester will be a Full Fibre Town by 2025.
+Openreach have recently announced that Cirencester will be a Full Fibre Town by 2025 and the District Council is liaising with Openreach to make this upgrade happen as quickly as possible.

 Local Plan policies should ensure the fastest available broadband is installed in new developments at the outset unless there is a good reason not to do so.